nina-huangg/Forensics-Pursuit/ROP-students/Vivian-F/W4 - Jewelry Store Robbery/README.md

   * tabletop (with fingerprints)
   * floor (with footprints)
 ### Features to be implemented:
-  * exploring jewels in-store for fingerprints and others (the jewel itself should go straight to evidence bag and be filed)
+  * exploring jewels in-store for fingerprints and others (jewel itself goes straight to evidence bag and filed)
   * outside scene of the storefront should also be made interactive for developing at least footprint evidence